Sicilian Wars: Ionian Greeks call on Carthage

-The First Sicilian War (480 BC)
+First Sicilian War (480 BC)

 Carthage responded to the call for aid by Terrilus, tyrant of Himera, after Theron deposed him in 483 BC to set up an expedition to Sicily.
 Carthage could not ignore this imminent threat because the Gelo-Theron alliance was about to take over the whole of Sicily, and Hamilcar was a guest friend of Terrilus.

 Carthage may have also chosen this time to attack because a Persian fleet attacked mainland Greece in the same year.
 The theory that there was an alliance with Persia is disputed, because Carthage neither liked foreign involvement in their wars, nor wanted to contribute to foreign wars, unless they had strong reasons to do so.
 But because control of Sicily was a valuable prize for Carthage and because Carthage fielded its largest military force to date, under the leadership of the general Hamilcar, Carthage was eager for war.
 Traditional accounts give Hamilcar's army a strength of 300,000 men; this number seems unlikely because, even at its peak, the Carthaginian Empire would have only been able to muster a force of about 50,000 to 100,000 men.
 To achieve this number Hamilcar would have needed to call upon the other Phoenician cities in the eastern Mediterranean.
 If Carthage had allied with Persia, they might have supplied Carthage mercenaries and aid, which the Persians undoubtedly had, but there is no evidence to support this cooperation between the Carthaginians and the Persians.

 En route to Sicily, the Punic fleet suffered losses, possibly severe, due to poor weather.
 After landing at Ziz, the Punic name for Panormus, modern-day Palermo, Hamilcar was then decisively defeated by Gelo at the Battle of Himera, which was said to have occurred on the same day as the Battle of Salamis.

 Hamilcar was either killed during the battle or committed suicide in shame.
 The loss caused changes in the political and economic landscape of Carthage, the old government of entrenched nobility was ousted, replaced by the Carthaginian Republic.
 The king still remained, but he had very little power and most power was entrusted to the Council of Elders.
 Carthage paid 2,000 talents as reparations to the Greeks, and did not intervene in Sicily for 70 years.

 In Sicily, Carthage lost no territory and the Greeks gained none.
 Syracuse did not attack Rhegion or Selinus, allies of Carthage.
 The booty from the war helped to fund a public building program in Sicily, Greek culture flourishing as a result.
 Trading activity saw the prosperity of the Greek cities increase and the wealth of Akragas began to rival that of Sybaris.
 Gelo died in 478 BC and, within the next 20 years, the Greek tyrants were overthrown and the Syracuse-Akragas alliance fragmented into 11 feuding commonwealths under oligarchs and democracies.
 Their bickering and future expansionist policies led to the Second Sicilian war.